 Any substantial gifts given in the 7 years preceding death would also count towards your estate value, for example.

 Please look at our shortlist of the best inheritance tax & estate planning books to learn about the rules in a longer format.
+Alternatively, get professional and independent advice on how investments are taxed in all scenarios from an IFA.

 Comparing stocks & shares ISAs to ordinary investment accounts